 - Ages: 4+

 - Published: 2008

-Lessons in Think Social! begin by encouraging students and their caregivers to learn the Social Thinking Vocabulary and to explore developing self-awareness through analysis of video clips of their groups' therapy.
-A summary of each chapter provides caregivers the relevant Social Thinking Vocabulary that they can use during "teachable moments" as they occur through the day.
-Each chapter concludes with individualized education plan (IEP) goal suggestions to reinforce the concepts introduced.
-Each chapter also provides a list of educational standards, tying Social Thinking directly to the academics of the classroom.
-The curriculum provides a comprehensive introduction to guide people through its use, applying it to developing social thinking groups and the core social-thinking philosophy.
+Lessons in Think Social! begin by teaching Social Thinking Vocabulary.
+A summary of each chapter provides relevant Social Thinking Vocabulary to use during "teachable moments.”
+Each chapter concludes with ideas for goal suggestions and also provides a list of educational standards, linking social thinking and academics.
+The curriculum provides a comprehensive introduction to guide people through applying the lessons to developing social thinking groups.

 Recommended Teaching & Learning Pathway for Think Social!
 A Social Thinking Curriculum

 Think Social! is more powerful when taught with other materials.
 Teaching social concepts should follow a natural sequence, from simple to complex, to support student learning.
 The following Teaching & Learning Pathway outlines the recommended teaching sequence by age group.
 As with our products, this pathway is relevant to clinicians, educators, parents—anyone helping a person develop their social competencies.